 1952 Topps #312 Jackie Robinson PSA 8 NM-MT

-As meticulous hobbyists are surely aware of, a majority of 1952 Topps Jackie subjects reveal skewed images, with this masterpiece's near-perfect centering sufficing as an atypical prospect for the most meticulous enthusiast.
-In closing, Robinson's iconic standing stems from the embodiment of courage he displayed when he joined the Brooklyn Dodgers in 1947, breaking baseball's "color-barrier" that had unjustly suppressed a myriad of talented African-American ballplayers for 75+ years.
-Simply stated, his legendary status extends far beyond baseball, for his unbridled bravery ultimately supported the justified notion that "all men are created equal", with his immortal stature a sheer testament for the proud foundation America was soundly built upon.
-In closing, the aforementioned pricing points clearly substantiate the notion that the 1952 Topps #312 "high-number" Robinson stands tall alongside his '48 Leaf cardboard peer as one of his two most noteworthy issues, and this breathtaking PSA NM/MT 8 keepsake is truly destined to be a centerpiece attraction in any world-class compilation!
+Robinson's iconic standing stems from the embodiment of courage he displayed when he joined the Brooklyn Dodgers in 1947, breaking baseball's color barrier that had unjustly suppressed a myriad of talented African-American ballplayers for 75+ years.
+The aforementioned pricing points clearly substantiate the notion that the 1952 Topps #312 high-number Robinson stands tall alongside his '48 Leaf cardboard peer as one of his two most prominent issues, with this sensational PSA 8 heirloom destined to become a main attraction in any superior 1952 Topps or Jackie gathering!